markt-de/puppet-dovecot/REFERENCE.md

 Data type: `Boolean`

-whether to manage the dovecot service
+Whether to manage the dovecot service.

 ##### <a name="-dovecot--service_name"></a>`service_name`